Dustin1434/project2/README.md

 ## Project Overview

 - Our project is to display the Art pieces from all around the world from Art Institute of Chicago
-- Explain what live data set was used, and what you hope users would learn about the data set by using your project
+- The Art Institute of Chicago Api provides great insight..... and what you hope users would learn about the data set by using your project

 ## Features